I’ve been a paying customer for MidPhase for the last 37 months. During that time, I’ve monitored their performance – avg. load time and uptime.

 Here’s how MidPhase performed over our twelve-month review process.

-Against all odds, MidPhase delivered 99.98% uptime over twelve months.
-That’s not just good, it’s phenomenal (one of the best we’ve seen after reviewing almost thirty web hosts to date).
-Only A2 Hosting, HostGator Cloud and Dreamhost are currently on the same level, but they are way more expensive.
+Against all odds, MidPhase delivered 99.97% uptime over eight months (.03 better than the industry average of 99.94%) That’s not just good, it’s phenomenal (one of the best we’ve seen after reviewing over thirty web hosts to date).
+Only A2 Hosting, HostGator Cloud and LunarPages are currently on the same level, but they are way more expensive.

 - September average uptime: 100%